-If you choose to practice self lancing, regardless of the risks, this is your prerogative, however, please do not encourage others in this same risky behavior.
+If you choose to have your abscesses lanced or have I & Ds, regardless of the risks, this is your prerogative, however, please do not encourage others.
 Those new to HS may be inquiring about this practice as they’ve seen this mentioned in groups, please do not encourage this form of disease management.

 This is an awareness article for educational purposes only and is not intended to replace the advice of your doctor or other health care provider.

 Written by Denise Panter-Fixsen